olegkleiman/sundance/README.md

 ### 1. Frontend  (Client)

-* Served as index.html with vanila JS (no React or frameworks)
+* Served as React SPA on index.html.
+* After the login that implemented in SignIn component, the user is redirected to the chat page.
-* Prompts for microphone, camera, geolocation permissions on load.
+* Chat Page prompts for microphone, camera, geolocation permissions on load.
 * Present the microphone icon that starts the Voice Recognition with browser build-in [speech recognition API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
 * The recognition begins when the end-user clicks on the microphone icon.
 * The recognition ends when the API decides that the end-user stopped speaking.